Accidental Gods: Synopsis

 The book's second section focuses on India during its time as a British colony.
-One case study that Subin examines is the circumstances of a 19th-century Protestant Irish man named John Nicholson, an army officer who held the people of South Asia in contempt due to his time as a prisoner of war in Kabul in addition to finding his brother's tortured body in the Khyber Pass.
+One case study that Subin examines is the circumstances of a 19th-century Protestant Irish man named John Nicholson, an army officer who held the people of South Asia in contempt due to his time as a prisoner of war in Kabul and his discovery of his brother's tortured body in the Khyber Pass.
 As Nicholson rose in the military ranks he became known as a brutally violent man – he used a severed head as an office decoration – yet he gained acolytes among the Sikh and Hindu peoples who believed him to be the reincarnation of one of Muhammad's grandsons.
 These acolytes followed Nicholson around constantly, despite his regular orders for them to be whipped for doing so.
-This cult of "Nikal Seyn" persisted after Nicholson's death and into the 20th century, and thrived, Subin argues, because the native people chose to take Nicholson's power into their own hands rather than be cowed by the officer and the colonial masters he represented: "By partaking in his divinity," she writes, "they were no longer simply creatures, but creators of fear."
+This cult of "Nikal Seyn" persisted after Nicholson's death and into the 20th century, and thrived, Subin argues, because the native people chose to take Nicholson's power into their own hands rather than be cowed by the officer and the colonial masters he represented.
+"By partaking in his divinity," she writes, "they were no longer simply creatures, but creators of fear."

 The final section of the book explores instances of deification during the Age of Discovery.
-Subin presents the stories of explorers like Captain James Cook, who arrived in Hawaii while its inhabitants were celebrating the holiday of Makahiki.
+Subin describes how explorers like Christopher Columbus, Hernán Cortés, and Francisco Pizarro were seen as "white gods" – or how they convinced themselves they were seen that way.
+Columbus, for instance, was perpetually "certain...that speech in languages he could not understand proclaimed his godliness".
+She also recounts the story of Captain James Cook, who arrived in Hawaii while its inhabitants were celebrating the holiday of Makahiki.
 Cook was supposedly mistaken for the god Lono, who legend held would travel from a faraway land to rule over the Hawaiian people.
 Cook overstayed his welcome, however, leading to his gruesome death at the hands of the natives – a death, some Christians said at the time, that was a divine punishment for Cook's acceptance of his deification.
 Subin questions aspects of the story, however, including the "convenient" and self-mythologizing narrative held by the British that the ignorant Hawaiians would naturally worship the fair-skinned Cook.
 "To this day," she writes, "the myth that Hawaiians passively accepted the loss of their nation, without resistance, lives on."